magsoft2/Perfon.Net/README.md

 It could be tested on the Demo site: [http://perfon.1gb.ru/api/perfcountersui](http://perfon.1gb.ru/api/perfcountersui "http://perfon.1gb.ru/api/perfcountersui")

-Counter values have need verified with counters of JMeter and Windows PerfMon for both WebApi and MVC projects under JMeter stress tests.
+Counter values have been verified with counters of JMeter and Windows PerfMon for both WebApi and MVC projects under JMeter stress tests.

 --